 That’s because diets don’t work – including those ‘diets in disguise’.

 Diets don’t work when you start them in March, in September and they don’t work when you start them on January 1st, either.
-In fact, they’re even more doomed to fail if you start them on New Year’s Day, as they normally coming from a place of guilt after the so-called excess of the holiday season.
+In fact, they’re even more doomed to fail if you start them on New Year’s Day, as they normally come from a place of guilt after the so-called excess of the holiday season.

 So, I have a proposition….

-Let’s vow to make this the year we stop making weight loss or diet-related New Year’s Resolutions?
+Let’s vow to make this the year we stop making weight loss or diet-related New Year’s resolutions.

 Because, they’re not serving you, and they’re just distracting you from setting goals that actually matter.